rhiga2/AIHawaii/papers/deeplearning/README.md

     - Hinton et al. introduce deep belief networks (2006)
     - Krizhevsky et al. win ImageNet competition with deep convolutional neural network (2012)
     - Mikolov et al. introduce word2vec (2013)

-## Methodologies
-- N/A since this is a review paper.

-## Results
-- N/A since this is a review paper.

 ## Discussion Points
 - What are the advantages of deep learning over traditional machine learning methods?